driessenslucas/researchproject/user_manual.md

 #### Hardware Installation

-- Refer to the hardware installation manual for ESP32 setup. [hardware_installation_guide.md](./hardware_installtion_guide.md).
+- Refer to the hardware installation manual for ESP32 setup. [hardware installation guide](./hardware_installtion.md).

 #### Software Configuration

+- You will need to have this library installed if you want to use the OLED display [ESP32_SSD1306](https://github.com/lexus2k/ssd1306/tree/master)
-- Upload the code from the `esp32` folder to the ESP32.
+- Upload the code from the [esp32](./esp32) folder to the ESP32.
 - Modify the WiFi credentials in the code to your local network settings.

 ### Raspberry Pi (RPI) Setup